 The Bands of America season concludes with the Bands of America Grand National Championships, presented by Yamaha, Nov.
 10-12 at Lucas Oil Stadium in Indianapolis, IN.

-Music for All will present the Bands of America New Jersey Regional Championship at SHI Stadium, 1 Scarlet Knight Way, Piscataway, NJ 08854.
-Ticket prices are $32 for prelims, $32 for finals, or $49 for an all-Day Pass when ordered in advance.
+Music for All will present the Bands of America New Jersey Regional Championship at SHI Stadium, 1 Scarlet Knight Way, Piscataway, NJ 08854 on Saturday, Oct.
+29. Ticket prices are $32 for prelims, $32 for finals, or $49 for an all-Day Pass when ordered in advance.
 Tickets are $7 more per ticket when purchased on-site at the event.
 Children 10 years old or younger are admitted free for general admission seating.
 Visit marching.musicforall.org/newjersey22 to see the event schedule and order tickets online.

 Music for All, a non-profit 501(c)3 educational organization, has been creating, providing, and expanding positively life-changing experiences through music for all for school music ensembles, students, and teachers since 1975.